-Amid Ukraine’s war, a farmer takes comfort from her snails
+Amid Ukraine’s war, a farmer takes comfort in her snails

 Avramenko and her son, Anton, turned to snail farming five years ago.
 He sold everything to invest in the business, which at the time was seen as a risky, exotic business in Ukraine.
 For them, it was an adventure, something new to learn.
 They exported the snails to Spanish restaurants and Avramenko realized she had found her calling.

 “I stayed to protect our farm and home,” she said.
-“If I hadn’t done it, noting would have been left.”
+“If I hadn’t done it, nothing would have been left.”

 In France, where snails are eaten piping hot with oozing garlic butter or mixed into pates, importers had noticed Ukrainian snails making inroads into the market.
 Exports to the European Union of raw Ukrainian snails more than doubled between 2017 and 2021, from 347 tons to 844 tons.